The Chronicle of Kings

 End of Malla Monarchy

-The princely authority of Bishnupur formally ends with India’s independence.
+With India's independence, the princely authority formally ends.
 The royal family is merged into the state of West Bengal.